 Spending prior to the execution of a signed Research Agreement (i.e. pre-spending) may be permitted on approval of the Faculty (or Delegate).
 All other University approvals (e.g. ethics, biohazards, etc.) must be in place before approval will be granted.
-In some cases, with the approval of University Research Services (URS), a limited release of funds will be made in advance of ethics approvals if expenses must be incurred to secure necessary ethics approvals.
+In some cases, with the approval of University Research Services (URS), a limited early approval for research project set-up will be made in advance of ethics approvals if expenses must be incurred to secure necessary ethics approvals.

 Over-spending or pre-spending must be pre-approved by the Faculty/School/Dept and forwarded to Financial Services (Research Accounting).

 Projects that remain in a deficit position for a total of seven (7) months without appropriate pre-approval will be resolved by recoding the excess of expenses over revenue to the department operating fund.
 If a research project does not have an associated operating fund (i.e. research centres or institutes), an alternate funding source will be necessary.

 - Regularly monitoring the balance and spending commitments of the research project;

 - Requesting prior approval from the Faculty/School/Department for anticipated over-spending or pre-spending;

 - Requesting prior approval from URS for pre-spending prior to ethics approvals being obtained.

 - Clearing any accumulated deficit within (4) months of a research project being inactivated.